batstateu-is/2025-BatstateU-IS/README.md

 ## 🤖 Robot Specifications

 <p align="justify">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The team, J.E.E.P., introduces a self-driving robot that is developed for the 2025 World Robot Olympiad International Finals, under the Future Engineers category.
 This robot represents the team's vision of combining creativity and technical skill to design a robot capable of autonomous navigation and real-time decision-making.
-Through teamwork, perseverance, and continuous improvement that has shaped its development, they have ensured that this is carefully engineered to meet the demands of the competition.</p>
+Through teamwork, perseverance, and continuous improvement that has shaped the robot's development, it was ensured that this was carefully engineered to meet the demands of the competition.</p>

 <p align="justify">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The following specifications provide a detailed overview of the key physical and mechanical characteristics of the team’s self-driving robot.
 This was designed while giving importance to precision, agility, and durability, so the features of the robot have been carefully optimized to balance speed and stability during runs.</p>